-"Eligible Investments" means each of the following investments, provided such investment is scheduled to mature on or before the immediately following Remittance Date, and all cash proceeds thereof: (a) obligations issued or fully guaranteed by the U.S. government; (b) repurchase obligations involving any security that is an obligation of, or fully guaranteed by, the U.S. government or any agency or instrumentality thereof, and entered into with a depository institution or trust company (as principal) subject to supervision by U.S. federal or state banking or depository institution authorities, provided that such institution has a short-term issuer rating of "A-1+", "P1", "F1+" or equivalent from an NRSRO (as defined herein), and further provided that if Fitch Ratings, Inc. has been engaged to provide a rating on the Rated Notes, such institution must have a shortterm issuer rating of "F1+", and further provided that if S&P Global Ratings, a Standard & Poor's Financial Services LLC business, has been engaged to provide a rating on the Rated Notes, such institution must have a short-term issuer rating of "A-1+"; and (c) U.S. government money market funds that are designed to meet the dual objective of preservation of capital and timely liquidity; provided, however, that in the event an investment fails to qualify under (a), (b) or (c) above, the proceeds of the sale of such investment will be deemed to be liquidation proceeds of an Eligible Investment for all purposes of the Indenture provided such liquidation proceeds are promptly reinvested in Eligible Investments that qualify in accordance with one of the foregoing.
-With respect to money market funds, the maturity date will be determined under Rule 2a-7 under the Investment
+"Eligible Investments" means each of the following investments; provided that such investment is scheduled to mature on or before the immediately following Remittance Date, and all cash proceeds thereof: (a) obligations issued or fully guaranteed by the U.S. government; (b) repurchase obligations involving any security that is an obligation of, or fully guaranteed by, the U.S. government or any agency or instrumentality thereof, and entered into with a depository institution or trust company (as principal) subject to supervision by U.S. federal or state banking or depository institution authorities; provided that (i) such institution has a shortterm issuer rating of "A-1+", "P1", "F1+" or equivalent from an NRSRO, (ii) if Fitch Ratings, Inc. has been engaged to provide a rating on the Rated Notes, such institution must have a short-term issuer rating of "F1+", (iii) if S&P Global Ratings, a Standard & Poor's Financial Services LLC business, has been engaged to provide a rating on the Rated Notes, such institution must have a short-term issuer rating of "A-1+", and (iv) if Moody's has been engaged to provide a rating on the Rated Notes, such institution must have a short-term issuer rating of 'P-1' from Moody's; and (c) U.S. government money market funds that are designed to meet the dual objective of preservation of capital and timely liquidity; provided that, if Moody's has been engaged to provide a rating on the Rated Notes, such money market funds must be rated at least 'AAA-mf' from Moody's.
+Notwithstanding the foregoing, in the event an investment fails to qualify under (a), (b) or (c) above, the proceeds of the sale of such investment will be deemed to be liquidation proceeds of an Eligible Investment for all purposes of the Indenture; provided that such liquidation proceeds are promptly reinvested in Eligible Investments that qualify in accordance with one of the foregoing.
+With respect to money market funds, the maturity date will be determined under Rule 2a-7 under the Investment Company Act.